 • Do you have a copyright query?
 Please note that copyright in all the articles previously published by the DLR is owned prima facie by the authors; it is not claimed by Deakin University or the Deakin Law Review.

-Deakin Papers on International Business Economics (DPIBE) is an online academic journal established primarily for students.
-DPIBE aims to publish short articles on various aspects of applying theories of economics and political economy to the international business environment.
+Deakin Papers on International Business Economics (DPIBE) was an online academic journal published between 2008 and 2015.
+It was established primarily for students and aimed to publish short articles on various aspects of applying theories of economics and political economy to the international business environment.

 Whilst DPIBE is no longer in publication all back-issues will remain archived on this site.